smnorris/pscis/README.md

 # PSCIS

-Tools for working with BC Provincial Stream Crossing Information System (PSCIS)
+Tools for working with [BC Provincial Stream Crossing Information System](https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/land-based-investment/investment-categories/fish-passage) (PSCIS).

+The PSCIS system monitors fish passage on road-stream crossings throughout the province.
+This repository downloads the PSCIS data to a Postgres db and links the crossings to the BC Freshwater Atlas - permitting upstream/downstream queries that enable  reporting on linear habitat potentially blocked by failed culverts.

 ## Requirements